intersystems-community/PythonGateway/README.md

 3. In test Business Process `isc.py.test.Process` edit annotation for `Correlation Matrix: Graph` call, specifying valid filepath for `f.savefig` function.
 4. Save and compile business process.
 5. Start `isc.py.test.Production` production.
-6. Send empty `Ens.Request` mesage to the `isc.py.test.Process`.
+6. Send empty `Ens.Request` message to the `isc.py.test.Process`.

-Note: instead of step 3 run: `set sc = ##class(isc.py.util.Installer).ConfigureTestProcess(user, password, host, port, namespace)` to try adgust process automatically.
+Note: instead of step 3 run: `set sc = ##class(isc.py.util.Installer).ConfigureTestProcess(user, password, host, port, namespace)` to try adjust process automatically.

 ### Notes

 - If you want to use `ODBC` connection, on Windows install pyodbc: `pip install pyodbc`, on Linux install: `apt-get install unixodbc unixodbc-dev python-pyodbc`.
 - If you want to use `JDBC` connection, install JayDeBeApi: `pip install JayDeBeApi`.
-On linux you might need to install: `apt-get install python-apt` beforehand.
+On Linux you might need to install: `apt-get install python-apt` beforehand.
 - If you get errors similar to `undefined symbol: _Py_TrueStruct` in `isc.py.ens.Operation`operation set setting `PythonLib` to `libpython3.6m.so` or even to a full path of the shared library.
 - In test Business Process `isc.py.test.Process` edit annotation for `ODBC` or `JDBC` calls, specifying correct connection string.
 - In production, `isc.py.test.Process` host set `ConnectionType` setting to a preferred connection type (defaults to `RAW`, change only if you need to test xDBC connectivity).